tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - It is not a binary characteristic.
 - The point in JavaScript is how confident we are in the behaviour of the function.
 - The answer to the question _is a function pure?_ is not _yes_ or _no_.
-- The correct answer is _I have a high degree that it will / not behave pure_.
+- The correct answer is: _I have a high degree that it will / not behave pure_.
 - We want to be able to see the parts of our code where we have a high degree of confidence and the parts where we don't, and to shift that balance as much as possible to the high degree, using pure functions as much as possible.
 - What is important is if the function **call** behaves pure or not.